0xalexbel/tfhesql-rs/README.md

 ## Ast SQL Tree

-1. In a first set of steps, the Ast Tree is simplified to get rid of the parenthesis, +/- signs and 'Not' unary operators.
+1. Simplification: the Ast Tree is simplified to get rid of the parenthesis, +/- signs and 'Not' unary operators.
-2. The tree is
+2. Optimisation: the tree is parsed to eliminate trivial binary operations (for example: Some U8 > -1 is always true)
-Since the ast tree can be ill-formed, the preferred strategy is to transform the ill-formed binary.
+3. Conversion to Binary Tree: the tree is expanded to form a perfect binary tree.
+'Dummy' leaves are added to make sure the tree is well formed.

 ## Encrypted SQL Request format